RubixML/ML/README.md

 ---
 ### Model Persistence
 It is possible to persist a computer model to disk by wrapping the Estimator instance in a **Persistent Model** meta-Estimator.
 The Persistent Model class gives the Estimator two additional methods `save()` and `restore()` that serialize and unserialize to and from disk.
-In order to be persisted the Estimator must implement the Persistable interface, as certain models scale better than others on disk.
+In order to be persisted the Estimator must implement the Persistable interface.

 ```php
 public save(string $path) : bool